Ceagah2/Ceagah2/README.md

 🌟 Currently immersed in TypeScript and various JavaScript libraries.
 🤝 Collaborating with <a target="_blank" href="https://opensourcecourses.com.br/">Opensource Courses</a>.
 💼 CEO at Fantasy Forge, crafting innovative applications.
-🤝 Founder of Social Apps
+🤝 Founder of Winote - The ultimate note taking app

 Welcome to my GitHub!
 Here you'll discover projects where I've explored styling intricacies or delved into specific libraries.